rpeszek/my-blogs/posts/2022-01-10-ts-types-part3.md

 _() / _()
 ```

-I decided to narrow the focus of this note.
-I will discuss the semantic narrowing rules around the `===` operator and will make
+Taking the quote from the top of this post to heart, I concluded that TS is about providing support for OO and other idiomatic uses of JS.
+I decided to narrow the focus of this note to subtyping and the `===` operator semantics.
-some attempts at defining equality on my own.

 ### `===` semantics, rejected overlap